MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

      _Starting the deployment_

 1. The provisioning and loading of the SLURM cluster can take ten or more minutes.
 You can monitor the state of the deployment by looking at the resource group group.
 If you pinned the resource group you created in [Exercise 1](#Exercise1), double clicking on it will bring up the blade and you can see the events.
-If you did not pin the resource group, on the left hand side of the portal, select Browse All, Resource groups and double click on your resource group in the Resource group blade.
+If you did not pin the resource group, on the left hand side of the portal, select **Browse All**, **Resource groups** and double click on your resource group in the Resource group blade.
 Either way you will end up with the resource group blade as shown below.

     ![Deployment status](Images/template-status-in-resource.png)

      _Checking the deployment_

 1. As a deployment is occurring, you can monitor all the steps Azure takes by double clicking on the Monitor graph in the resource group blade.
-The graphic below shows the
+The graphic below shows the events currently associated with the deployment.

     ![Deployment status](Images/template-group-events.png)

      _Deployment Events_

-1. When the deployment finishes, you'll see a notification in the Notification blade and the state of the Last deployment in the resource group blade will switch to Succeeded.
+1. When the deployment finishes, you'll see a notification in the Notification blade and the state of the Last deployment in the resource group blade will switch to **Succeeded**.

     ![Deployment status](Images/template-deployment-succeeded.png)